KlosStepan/blog/content/blog/10-prototype-lightning-project/index.md

 - MapBox,
 - Firebase.

-### Peak into Firebase
+### Peak into the Firebase
 We use Firebase for simplicity.
-We use `document database` and `auth functionality`.
+We use `Firestore Database` (document database) and `Authentication` (auth functionality).
 Firebase is BAAS, however, the structure should be usable in other document database - namely MongoDB.
 Therefore, using Firebase Database is migratable and doesn't pose an obstacle.
 <p align="center">
   <img src="./firebase-1.png" alt="firebase-tools"/>
 </p>